GodsVictory/abc/README.md

-# Node Hello World

-Simple node.js app that servers "hello world"

-Great for testing simple deployments to the cloud

-## Run It

-`npm start`
+# Demo Weather app

+This is a static HTML site that shows weather for the given location.

+The purpose for this repo is for ArgoCD and GitOps demonstrations